VinceDeslo/templates/README.md

 # Templates

-These templates are intended to set up boilerplate so that I can quickly spin up some personal dev environments when playing around with tech.
+These templates are intended to set up boilerplate to quickly spin up some personal dev environments when playing around with tech.

 ### Setup